 From Paleo to vegan, from vegetarian to pescatarian, food preferences seem to be splintering endlessly.
 How’s a dinner party host to meet all these needs?
 To help you navigate menu planning for guests who try to avoid certain foods, we’ve pulled together these top 5 strategies.
 Our first piece of advice: Don’t see food preferences as a stumbling block.
 Instead, use them to get inspired.
-This is your chance to expand your repertoire, mix it up and try something new with these tips brought to you by Evite in partnership with FlavorPrint.
+This is your chance to expand your repertoire, mix it up and try something new.

 Offer a customizable meal: A no-fuss strategy for entertaining guests with food preferences?
 Dispense with the one-size-fits-all, sit-down meal and go for a help-yourself setup that allows everyone to pick and choose what they want to eat.
 You can keep it casual with a salad bar or taco bar, offering diverse add-ins, condiments, toppings or fillings.
 Or you can go elegant with a formal buffet, making sure your spread includes a range of offerings to suit varied guests.

 Find the common thread: Another approach is to build your menu around one central dish that everyone can eat, then offer supplements to please those with wider appetites.
 For example, to accommodate a vegan guest, serve everyone bowls of hearty vegetable-and-bean chili.
 Sliced sausages or seared steak can be served separately, family-style, for omnivores to add to their own personal portion.